 - Established: 2009.

-Founded back in 2009 in France to specialize in 3D printing and additive manufacturing in the cloud, Sculpteo has since grown massively.
-Offering Carbon 3D’s CLIP technology in addition to SLA, SLS, Binder Jetting, DMLS, and PolyJet, you won’t need to worry about choice.
+Founded back in 2009 in France to specialize in 3D printing and additive manufacturing in the cloud, Sculpteo is a prominent European online 3D printing service.
+Offering Carbon 3D’s CLIP technology in addition to SLA, SLS, Binder Jetting, DMLS, and PolyJet; you have an abundance of choice for technologies.
 Moreover, Sculpteo’s online 3D printing service offers materials including PA11 & PA12 varieties, resins, aluminium, steel, bronze, silver, brass, and more.
-Sculpteo is a great online 3D printing service for Europeans looking to get their models 3D printed quickly.
+Overall, Sculpteo is a great online 3D printing service for Europeans looking to get their models 3D printed quickly and to a high standard.

 4 – Protolabs